14 Jaw-Dropping UNESCO World Heritage Sites You Must Visit in France

 Why Is It a UNESCO Site: Strasbourg sits at the heart of the Alsace region, an area that draws on both French and German heritages and influences.
 This blending has created a unique architectural style, with adorable half-timbered houses filling the historic Grande Ile.

-Additionally, the Grande-Ile and Neustadt feature a distinctive urban layout, incorporating canals, bridges, and urban design that creates something special.
+Additionally, the Grande-Ile and Neustadt feature a distinctive urban layout, incorporating canals and bridges into its design to create something special.

-Finally, the Strasbourg Cathedral is recognzied as one of the most beautiful in Europe and serves as the centerpoint of the UNESCO designation.
+Finally, the Strasbourg Cathedral is recognized as one of the most beautiful in Europe and serves as the center point of the UNESCO designation.

 Why You Should Visit: Strasbourg is truly a jaw-droppingly beautiful city, with flowerpots lining the charming river and canals and the half-timbered houses feeling like something right out of a storybook.